 Utilizing cast iron as a similar material, tools for machining molybdenum should be ground to angles and rakes during outside and inside turning.
 Speeds up to 200 feet per minute, with depths up to 1/8″, are acceptable for rough turning.
 The ideal feed is 0.015 inches per rotation.
 For finishing work, utilize speeds up to 400 feet per minute, with a depth cut of 0.005″ to 0.015″, and a feed of 0.005″ to 0.010”.
 When turning, the depth of the cut needs to be greater than 0.005″.
 Anything under 0.005” will cause the tools to wear out faster.
-Sulphur cutting oil can be utilized as lubricant for roughing cuts, and either kerosene or sulphur cutting oils may be used in finishing applications.
+Sulfur cutting oil can be utilized as a lubricant for roughing cuts, and either kerosene or sulfur cutting oils may be used in finishing applications.
 The benefit of using lubricants during moly machining is to avoid wear and tear on the tools, but avoid using the lubricants with electronic applications.
 Chlorinated oils are ideal for a machining lubricant, as molybdenum tends to chip when being machined.
-Use plenty of coolant, and avoid face-milling, if possible.
+Use plenty of coolants, and avoid face-milling, if possible.
 If not, use cutters with carbide tips.
 Similar to lathe cutting, the depth and speed of the cut should be comparable to those applied during lathe turning, with a depth less than or equal to 0.050″.
 We recommend that plates greater than 0.050″ thick be edge machined rather than sheared.
 Edge machining can be carried out on a shaper or a milling machine, and the machining is best completed along the edge, as opposed to across the edge.
 To avoid chipping, secure the molybdenum between two steel plates.

 Drilling, Tapping, and Threading

 You can easily saw molybdenum with power band saws or hack saws, but abrasive saws work equally well.
-Approximately 1/8″ should be allowed for the kerf end and 3/16″ for the camber of heavier sections.
-The most effective blades are high speed steel that have a hardened tooth area.
-Coolant is not required, but can be used.
+Approximately 1/8″ should be allowed for the kerf end and 3/16″ for the chamber of heavier sections.
+The most effective blades are high-speed steel that have a hardened tooth area.
+Coolant is not required but can be used.